-With gorgeous views, historical sites, rugged terrain, vast wildlife and some of the darkest skies on the eastern seaboard it’s no wonder visitors love to get lost in the great outdoors of Pennsylvania.
-Spending the night next to the quiet of hills, valleys, gorges and waterfalls at sites throughout the commonwealth is a welcome respite from the hustle and bustle of everyday life.
+Boasting gorgeous views, historical sites, rugged terrain, vast wildlife and some of the darkest skies on the eastern seaboard, Happy Travelers know Pennsylvania is the place to get lost in the great outdoors.
+Spending the night submerged in the quiet hills, valleys and gorges at sites across the state is the perfect way to pursue your happiness in a respite from the hustle and bustle of everyday life.

-This all-season campground offers guest a getaway guaranteed to be fun and relaxing.
-Those looking for an adventure can participate in activities like golfing, boating and fishing in the summer and skiing, sledding and snowmobile riding in the winter.
+Otter Lake is an all-season campground that offers guests a getaway guaranteed to be both fun and relaxing.
+Those looking for an adventure can participate in activities like kayaking, pedal boating and fishing in the summer – and skiing, sledding and snowmobiling in the winter.
+Splash around in one of the three swimming locations, including the outdoor pool, children’s splash park or heated indoor pool, sauna and whirlpool.
 Looking for a more relaxing vacation?
-Take in the serene surroundings by the 60-acre lake, swim in the indoor pool or take in a quiet night by the campfire.
-Otter Lake has both camper parking and traditional tent sites.
+Take in the serene surroundings by the 60-acre lake or enjoy a quiet night by the campfire.
+Otter Lake has both camper parking and traditional tent sites available to campers.

 Raccoon Creek State Park - Pittsburgh and its Countryside

-Raccoon Creek State Park has a variety of camping facilities, including traditional tent sites, five Adirondack shelters for backpackers and 10 modern cabins.
-Must-sees attractions near the park include the 314-acre Wildflower Reserve, where more than 700 species of plants have been identified, and Frankfort Mineral Springs, a famous resort complex in the 1800s that attracted visitors who believed in the healing qualities of the mineral water.
+Raccoon Creek State Park offers a variety of camping facilities, including traditional tent sites, five Adirondack shelters for backpackers and 10 modern cabins.
+Must-see attractions near the park include the 314-acre Wildflower Reserve, where more than 700 species of plants have been identified, and Frankfort Mineral Springs, a famous resort complex established in the 1800s that attracted visitors who believed in the healing qualities of the mineral water.

 Greenwood Furnace State Park - The Alleghenies

-Nestled in the Seven Mountains region of central Pennsylvania, this state park is home to many historical buildings Greenwood Furnace, a once thriving iron-making village.
-Visitors can stay overnight in one of the campgrounds and enjoy guided tours, swimming, fishing, boating and hiking.
+Nestled in the Seven Mountains region of central Pennsylvania, this state park is home to many historical buildings.
+Greenwood Furnace, once a thriving iron-making village, now offers a unique recreational experience.
+The park covers 423 acres, including a six-acre lake, and is surrounded by an 80,000-acre block of Rothrock State Forest.
+Visitors can stay overnight on one of the 49 tent and trailer campsites after enjoying guided tours, swimming, fishing, boating and hiking.

 Artillery Ridge - Dutch Country Roads

-History buffs looking for the full Civil War-era experience jump at the chance to stay at Artillery Ridge.
-The site is the closest campground to the famous Gettysburg battlefields and gives guests the opportunity to explore the grounds the same way many of the soldiers did, by horseback.
-In addition to the guided tours, guests can also view a model battlefield diorama and relax that the campground’s pool.
+History buffs looking for the full Civil War-era experience should jump at the chance to stay at Artillery Ridge.
+The site is the closest campground to the famous Gettysburg battlefields and provides guests with the opportunity to explore the grounds the same way many of the soldiers did: by horseback.
+In addition to the guided tours, visitors can view a model battlefield diorama and explore the Gettysburg Ghost Lab.
+After a day soaking up Gettysburg’s rich history, relax beside the campground’s brand new heated swimming pool!

-Leonard Harrison & Colton Point State Parks - Pennsylvania Wilds
+Leonard Harrison & Colton Point State Parks - The Pennsylvania Wilds